fpl/lovergine.com/posts/2025-02-08-socials-toxicity.md

 environments, censorship, and other bad personal experiences in their use.
 Unfortunately, the past examples of newsgroups and IRC channels showed that even Mastodon profiles or Matrix stanzas are not an answer for such drifts of digital life.
-The new fediverse simply changed the user experience of communication services, not the core social experience of them.
+The new Fediverse simply changed the user experience of communication services, not the core social experience of them.

 Nothing is truly different between modern Fediverse services and groups,